mozilla-iam/auth0-deploy/README.md

 This is the cycle today.
 In the future we hopefully add CI driven tests.
 This cycle could be improved.

+Please note that for any large change (i.e. anything but a single rule change), it is recommended to backup the current rules before deploying.
+You can do this by following the run-book at https://mana.mozilla.org/wiki/display/SECURITY/Create+and+reload+auth0+rules+backup

 1. Write a rule in your local fork of the repo
 2. Run `uploader_rules.py -r rules` to deploy the uncommitted rule to auth0-dev
 3. Do manual testing in auth0-dev to determine if the rule does what you want